 The first step to ending trafficking is being aware that it exists, and what it looks like.
 It’s easy to listen to someone talk about an issue, or read a book or watch a movie about it, and think that since someone is already talking about this, and people are already working on the problem, it’s not something we need to worry about.
 But everyone is affected in some way by trafficking.
 This is everyone’s problem, and everyone can be part of the solution.
 As mentioned, the Polaris Project offers a great deal of information on trafficking specifically in the United States.
+The Blue Campaign is the Department of Homeland Security’s initiative to end human trafficking and gives information on how to report suspected cases as well as basic information on human trafficking.
 The site A Heart For Justice is another good place to start, it offers links to resources, information, and also recommendations for books and movies that explore human trafficking.
 International Justice Mission is a faith based organization that also offers information and resources to learn more about current issues around the globe.
 HumanTraffickingEd is geared toward providing information for emergency medical workers but offers a helpful overview for others as well.

 3. Find a local group that is working to end area trafficking.

 Local groups often know a great deal about what issues are the most prevalent and serious in their specific area.
 Getting connected with them can help you learn more about the most common kinds of trafficking that you might be exposed to in your local area, and you might even be able to find ways to get involved through their work.
 These groups sometimes conduct local training sessions, hold conferences, or host fundraisers to support efforts to end trafficking.
 Groups often have Facebook presences or can be found through community organizations such as homeless shelters, centers for assisting with domestic violence, or churches.